When universal edge-colored directed graph $C^*$-algebras are exact: Abstract

 \section{Abstract}

-We consider when the universal $C^*$-algebras associated to edge-colored directed graphs are nuclear.
-Specifically, we consider first finite graphs and show that the universal $C^*$-algebra is exact if and only if certain natural corners in the $C^*$-algebra are exact.
-We then analyze such corners to determine when they give rise to exact $C^*$-algebras.
-Then we use direct limits to extend these results to the case when the separated graph is row-finite.
+We consider when the universal $C^*$-algebras associated to edge-colored directed graphs are exact.
+Specifically, for countable edge-colored directed graphs we show that the universal $C^*$-algebra is exact if and only if the $C^*$-algebra is isomorphic to a graph $C^*$-algebra which occurs precisely when the universal and reduced $C^*$-algebras of the edge-colored directed graph are isomorphic.